aleemulhaq/theScore-automation/README.md

 - Failure image screenshot for each any test failures.
 Very helpful in debugging
 - Abstract the appium driver logic out of test classes, so that we can add IOS to the project as well, without having to write any new setup code
 - Project directory structure, better approach to how to design classes, and where to use functional code instead of better performance
-- Github actions, static analysis tools.
+- GitHub actions, static analysis tools.
 Appium testing on remote devices/farms
 - Explore more of the new Appium 2.0 API.
 Promising image/visual automation
 - Add http listener to listen to logs on remote port, send logs to cloud platforms
 - More debugging tools ADB library instead of shell command relying on an active shell/terminal processes

 ## Known issues
-- I am using Appium 2.0 to block any Android system level pop ups.
+- I am using Appium 2.0 to block any Android system level popups.
 This is just a flag that we can disable as needed.
 - theScore Technical Issue popup can be unexpected.
 I have added an explicit condition to deal with this
 - Every 1 in 20 test runs, I notice Appium intermingling the values of web elements when scrolling.
-Could be a appium 2.0 related issue since its still in beta.
+Could be appium 2.0 related issue since it is still in beta.
-- I tried to cover most error/exception handling cases I can think of, but its possible to run into some unexpected exceptions from driver misbehaving
+- I tried to cover most error/exception handling cases I can think of, but it is possible to run into some unexpected exceptions from driver misbehaving